pdobb/minesweeper_alliance/README.md

 - Insulate view templates from ActiveRecord Models,
 - Handle view-specific logic ("display" versions of Model attributes, conditionals, etc.),
 - Live alongside the view templates/partials they support, and
-- Are easily unit testable (though there are currently very view View Model tests in this project).
+- Are easily unit testable (though there are currently very few View Model tests in this project).

 View Models are somewhat similar to, yet much simpler than, GitHub's ViewComponent pattern/gem.
 They make no attempt to intervene in the rendering stack or to add a custom DSL.
 The only thing to learn about them is when to use them and, to some extent, how.